mcules/sharespresso/README.md

 We've used the software with two different coffemakers: x95 and x7.
 The pinout we are using:

 Jura 9-pin RS232 interface (e.g. Jura X7)

 pin 1 - TX
 pin 2 - GND
 pin 3 - RX
 pin 4 - +5v (never tried this pin)
 pin 5 - not used
 pin 6 - not used
 pin 7 - not used
 pin 8 - not used
 pin 9 - not used

 Jura 4-pin interface (e.g. Jura Impressa S95):

 (from left to right)
 pin 4 - +5V
 pin 3 - RX
 pin 2 - GND
 pin 1 - TX

+Jura 7-pin interface (e.g. Jura WE8)
+pin 1 - nc
+pin 2 - TxD
+pin 3 - GND
+pin 4 - RxD
+pin 5 - nc
+pin 6 - +5V
+pin 7 - nc